willdurand-edu/php-slides/src/2/09_http_cache.md

 safe means that **you never change the application's state on the server when serving the request**.

-his has two very reasonable consequences:
+This has two very reasonable consequences:

 * You should **never change the state of your application when responding to a `GET` or `HEAD` request**.
 Even if you don't use a gateway cache, the presence of proxy caches mean that any `GET` or `HEAD` request may or may not actually hit your server;
 * Don't expect `PUT`, `POST` or `DELETE` methods to cache.
 These methods are meant to be used when **mutating the state of your application**.
 Caching them would prevent certain requests from hitting and mutating your application.